sophiemachin/fitbitdata/README.md

 ## Implementation

+### Data importing

+The raw data is from a datadump directly from Fitbit.
+The json files are converted using python scripts to match the database tables described in `models.py`.
+The output of Janurary and February 2019 are located in `fixtures`.

+In a later version I'll be using the [Fitbit API](https://dev.fitbit.com/build/reference/web-api/).

 ### Database

 The data is stored in an SQLite3 databse.

-### Data importing

-The raw data is from a datadump directly from Fitbit.
-The json files are converted using python scripts to match the database tables described in `models.py`

-In a later version I'll be using the Fitbit API.

 ### Backend and API

-The backend uses Django with the Django REST framework.
+The backend uses Django with the [Django REST framework](https://www.django-rest-framework.org/).

-The API lives in the leads directory.

 ### Front end

-The main site uses ReactJS, which is loaded into the Django `index.html` template.
+The main site uses [ReactJS](https://reactjs.org/), which is loaded into the Django `index.html` template.

 ### Graphing

-The graphing tools for the project are from
+The graphing tools for the project are from [Plotly](https://plot.ly/)

 ## Using the package

-To build the front end:
+### To build the front end:

+Install the packages listed in `package.json` using

+`npm install`

+Once this has installed (may take a few minutes), run a development build of the front end using:

 `npm run dev`

-To run the server:
+### To run the server

+Install the python packages in `requirements.txt`.

 'python manage.py runserver'